Shanna the She-Devil: Fictional character biography

-Shanna returns to the Savage Land and becomes Ka-Zar's lover.
-They discovered their lost world was only part of a larger realm, Pangea, filled with wondrous races.
-The couple's relationship was tempestuous: Shanna married Mele of the Botor who died in a hunting accident while with Ka-Zar.
-Shanna was also targeted by the demonic Belasco (who felt she resembled his lost love Beatrice).
-When Ka-Zar was seemingly killed while they were in New York, a distraught Shanna rampaged, was institutionalized, and nearly romanced Peter Parker.
-Shanna was rescued by a revived Ka-Zar, aided by Spider-Man, and the two returned to Antarctica, where they were married despite interference from Belasco and others.
-They employed the native warrior woman Zhira as nanny and protector of their son Matthew.
+Shanna returned to the Savage Land and became Ka-Zar's lover, discovering that their home was part of a larger realm known as Pangea.
+Their early relationship was volatile, and Shanna briefly married a Botor widower named Mele, who died in a hunting accident.
+She was also targeted by the demon Belasco, who believed she resembled his lost love Beatrice.
+When Ka-Zar was seemingly killed in New York, a distraught Shanna was institutionalized and nearly romanced Peter Parker.
+Spider-Man helped a revived Ka-Zar rescue her, and the couple returned to Antarctica.
+They married despite further interference from Belasco and others.
+Shanna and Ka-Zar had a son named Matthew, employing a native warrior named Zhira as his nanny and protector.